IamTechknow/Terraview/readme.md

 I worked on improvements on the project in an internship in NASA's Goddard Space Flight Center and created this based on the idea a better interface could be made for mobile devices.

 ## Highlights
 * Implemented with MVP (model view presenter) architecture, with ViewModel to persist current data.
-MVVM implementation in progress
+MVVM implementation in separate branch
 * Google Maps API used to present web tile imagery from GIBS
 * Room library used for database and to create many-to-many relationships among the data
 * Retrofit 2 used for networking to convert JSON and XML endpoints to ordinary interfaces